sarthakjdev/wapi.js/README.md

 pnpm install @wapijs/wapi.js
 ```

-> Note: This library is not affiliated with the official WhatsApp Cloud API or does not act as any official solution provided the the Meta Inclusive Private Limited, this is just a open source library built for developers to support them in building whatsapp cloud api based chat bots easily.
+> Note: This SDK is not affiliated with the official WhatsApp Cloud API or does not act as any official solution provided the the Meta Inclusive Private Limited, this is just a open source SDK built for developers to support them in building whatsapp cloud api based chat bots easily.

 ## 🚀 Usage